petermunro/es2018-exercises/06-destructuring.md

 # Destructuring

-1. Using destructuring, write a function that swaps its two input parameters without using a temporary variable.
-Test it.

-2. Given this array:
+1. Given this array:

         let arr1 = ['one', 'two', 'three', 'four', 'five', 'six', 'seven', 'eight'];

    Using a single destructuring assignment, assign to three variables, `a`, `b` and `c` so that `a` contains `one`, `b` contains `two`, and `c` contains all of the remaining parameters as an array.

-3. What does is the value of `p3` here?
+2. What does is the value of `p3` here?

         let phonetic = ['sierra', 'charlie'];
         let [p1, p2, p3] = phonetic;